Advertising Disclosure

 Demo account

-- City Index – Best platform for beginners
+3. City Index – Best platform for traders of all levels

 IG is a UK-based online trading provider, offering access to spread betting and CFD trading.
 IG have been providing investment services for over 45 years, having been the world’s first spread betting platform.
 They are the largest online CFD provider as well as one of the most competitive platforms available in terms of fees.